Wafris/wafris-rb/README.md

   * private IPv4 range 192.168.x.x
   * localhost hostname, and unix domain sockets

 Depending on your setup you may have to define your own *trusted proxies*.
-We allow this via a `MY_PROXIES` environment variable that you can set to a comma separated list of IPs.

-`MY_PROXIES=103.21.244.0,103.21.244.1  # Cloudflare IPs`

 We do accept ranges but these have to be submitted in the form of a regex.